EricMarshallLambert/AdvertisingService/tasks/project-mastery-tasks/MasteryTask01.md

 **Exit Checklist:**

-* You've updated `AdvertisementSelectionLogic`'s `selectAdvertisement` method so that it randomly selects an ad that the customer is eligible for
 * You've updated `TargetingEvaluator`'s `evaluate` method to use a stream instead of a for loop to evaluate the `TargetingPredicateResult`.
-* You've set both `AdvertisementSelectionLogic` and `TargetingEvaluator`‘s `IMPLEMENTED_STREAM` boolean flag to `true`.
 * You've updated `AddTargetingGroupActivity`'s `addTargetingGroup` method to use a stream when building the `Map` of spend categories to return.
+* You've set both `AddTargetingGroupActivity` and `TargetingEvaluator`‘s `IMPLEMENTED_STREAM` boolean flag to `true`.
+* You've updated `AdvertisementSelectionLogic`'s `selectAdvertisement` method so that it randomly selects an ad that the customer is eligible for
 * Running the gradle command `./gradlew -q clean :test --tests com.tct.mastery.task1.MasteryTaskOneLogicTests` passes.
 * Running the gradle command `./gradlew -q clean :test --tests com.tct.introspection.MT1IntrospectionTests` passes.